mbsulliv/mbsulliv/README.md

 ### Funding Goals for 2020

 - Setup Website
-- Document software activities on YouTube and LBRY
+- Document software activities using LBRY
 - Build support on Patreon

 ### About Me